 Download the PDF: Sample Student Aid Report

-In addition to the student's EFC, the Student Aid Report also includes information about each of the colleges listed on the FAFSA, including graduation rates, retention rates and transfer rates.
+In addition to your EFC, the Student Aid Report also includes information about each of the colleges you listed on the FAFSA, including graduation rates, retention rates, and transfer rates.

-The student can add additional colleges to the SAR or change the list of colleges on FAFSA on the Web (FOTW).
-These colleges will then be sent the student's information.
-Colleges can also obtain a student's SAR if the student provides the college financial aid administrator with the four-digit Data Release Number (DRN) from the upper right corner of the first page of the paper SAR.
-(On an electronic SAR, the DRN appears below the EFC in the box with the application receipt date.)
+Colleges can also obtain a SAR if you give the financial aid administrator the four-digit Data Release Number (DRN).
+The DRN is located in the upper right corner of the first page of the paper SAR.
+On an electronic SAR, the DRN appears below the EFC in the box with the application receipt date.

-The student should review the SAR for accuracy.
-The student can make corrections on the electronic or paper SAR.
+You should review the SAR for accuracy.
+You can make corrections on the electronic or paper SAR.

-The student and parents should also use the IRS Data Retrieval Tool to update the income and tax information on the FAFSA after they file their federal income tax returns.
+You (and your parents, if you’re a dependent student) should also use the IRS Data Retrieval Tool to update the income and tax information on the FAFSA after you file your federal income tax returns.